sth49/Final-Project/README.md

 # Study Mate v2.2.0

-This is our final project of Open-Source Software Practice.
-Study Mate is a desktop application that records and manages your tasks efficiently.
+This is our final project of Open-Source Software Practice.\n Study Mate is a desktop application that records and manages your tasks efficiently.

-## Motivation

 ## Installation Instruction